-Britain will soon regret voting for Brexit, but the European Union will move on, the European Commission president has insisted.
+UK will soon regret voting for Brexit, says the European Commission president

 In a speech setting out the future direction of the bloc, Jean-Claude Juncker said the UK's exit would be a "sad and tragic" moment, but it was "not the be all and end all".